Aliases for NDRG1 Gene

 GeneCards Summary for NDRG1 Gene

 NDRG1 (N-Myc Downstream Regulated 1) is a Protein Coding gene.
-Diseases associated with NDRG1 include charcot-marie-tooth disease, type 4d and central neurocytoma.
-Among its related pathways are Angiogenesis (CST) and HIF-1-alpha transcription factor network.
-GO annotations related to this gene include microtubule binding and cadherin binding.
-An important paralog of this gene is NDRG2.
+Diseases associated with NDRG1 include Charcot-Marie-Tooth Disease, Type 4D and Neuropathy, Congenital Hypomyelinating, 1, Autosomal Recessive.
+Among its related pathways are Gene Expression and Direct p53 effectors.
+Gene Ontology (GO) annotations related to this gene include microtubule binding and cadherin binding.
+An important paralog of this gene is NDRG3.

 Stress-responsive protein involved in hormone responses, cell growth, and differentiation.
 Acts as a tumor suppressor in many cell types.
 Necessary but not sufficient for p53/TP53-mediated caspase activation and apoptosis.
 Has a role in cell trafficking, notably of the Schwann cell, and is necessary for the maintenance and development of the peripheral nerve myelin sheath.
 Required for vesicular recycling of CDH1 and TF.
 May also function in lipid trafficking.
 Protects cells from spindle disruption damage.
 Functions in p53/TP53-dependent mitotic spindle checkpoint.
 Regulates microtubule dynamics and maintains euploidy.